-5. Learning Unit Development Guidelines
+Learning Unit Development Guidelines

 Learning objects are a new way of thinking of learning content.
-Authors of learning resources might need guidance to adapt their thinking of learning material, which traditionally had been whole courses or lecture notes [8; 9].
-In order to support content authors to create self-standing learning objects, the "SCORM Best Practices Guide for Content Developers" [11] suggests to start with an instructional strategy or with existing material and then to identify the learning objects based on learning objectives and on an analysis of the potential audiences.
-But it is still left open which level of granularity learning objects should have.
-The ISMELDO methodology to create learning objects [12] is based on Instructional System Design (ISD).
-Using a top-down approach, the methodology analyses the task and contents to be taught and breaks the contents down into different "elaboration levels".
+Authors of learning resources might need guidance to adapt their thinking of learning material, which traditionally had been whole courses or lecture notes (Chit-wood et al., 2000; Polsani, 2003).
+In order to support content authors to create self-standing learning objects, the "SCORM Best Practices Guide for Content Developers" (LSAL, 2003) suggests to start with an instructional strategy or with existing material and then to identify the learning objects based on learning objectives and on an analysis of the potential audiences.
+But it is still left open which level of granularity learning objects (Baruque & Melo, 2003) is based on Instructional System Design (ISD).
+Using a top-down approach, the methodology analyses the task and contents to be taught and breaks the contents down into different "elaboration levels."
 Here learning objects are based on learning objectives and contain multiple didactic content types.

-As in our case content elements are based on single didactic content types, we have developed learning unit development guidelines, which should help authors to chunk learning content accordingly.
+As in our case, content elements are based on single didactic content types, we have developed learning unit development guidelines, which should help authors to chunk learning content accordingly.
 In order to support the chunking process and the assembly of content elements to learning units, the design and the development phase of the general ISD model were extended.
-Thus our learning content development process can be divided into seven phases: learning unit (LU) analysis, LU concept, content chunking, LU assembly, teaching, and evaluation (see figure 3).
+Thus our learning content development process can be divided into seven phases: learning unit (LU) analysis, LU concept, content chunk-ing, LU assembly, teaching, and evaluation (see Figure 3).